 3. Sear, developing a nicely browned crust on each side before turning; brown all sides.
-Remove browned meat to a plate and repeat with next batch.
+Place browned meat on a plate and repeat with next batch.

-4. When searing is complete, place all browned meat in Dutch oven; add beef stock and bring to a low boil.
+4. Add - When searing is complete, place all browned meat in Dutch oven; add beef stock and bring to a low boil.
 Reduce heat to medium low and cover pot loosely with lid.

-5. Cook: Cook for 2 hours or until meat can be easily pushed apart with a fork.
+5. Cook - Cook for 2 hours or until meat can be easily pushed apart with a fork.
 Check occasionally and add water if the meat becomes uncovered.

 6. Preheat oven to 425°F and begin preparing the potatoes for roasting.
 (See directions below)

 7. When meat reaches desired tenderness, turn off heat and remove beef pieces with a slotted spoon; place on plate.
 Using two forks break the beef into bite-sized pieces and return them to the stock.